- CBD is not considered addictive as it does not activate the brain’s reward pathways.

 You shouldn’t replace one habit with another.
 If you want to give up taking CBD, don’t just switch to another substance with similar effects.
 This could lead to a dependency on the new substance, and you’ll find yourself in the same cycle as before.

-With that, it’s essential to be mindful of your lifestyle and health habits.
 Make sure you’re getting enough sleep, exercising regularly, eating a balanced diet, and managing any stress or anxiety you may have.
 All these factors can impact how your body reacts to CBD and the lack of thereof.

 When to Contact a Doctor?